srjit/kaggle-uk-accident-data-analysis/code/python/algorithms/README.md

 #### Important Note

- - This [data](https://drive.google.com/drive/folders/1Z7ZZFldy-XB1koU3JPW7oTQqs-jPGPMD?usp=sharing) has to be downloaded and the variable *data_folder* in the notebooks has to be set to the downloaded path for the code to run correctly.
+ - The [data](https://drive.google.com/drive/folders/1Z7ZZFldy-XB1koU3JPW7oTQqs-jPGPMD?usp=sharing) has to be downloaded and the variable *data_folder* in the notebooks has to be set to the downloaded path for the code to run correctly.

 #### Notebooks